usgin/metadata-server/readme.md

 ## GET /metadata/schema/{schemaId}/
-Retrieve a specific json-schema by name or by id
+Retrieve a specific json-schema by name or by id.
+*optional* Add `?resolve=true` to resolve all the refereces to other schema within the specified schema.
 - 200: A successful response will contain the json-schema object
 - 404: The requested schemaId did not point to a schema being used in this application